 The parish seat of Vernon Parish, Leesville is located close to the south end of Toledo Bend Lake and Reservoir, the largest man-made lake in the South.

 Nearby communities include DeRidder and Many.
 Area attractions include North Toledo Bend State Park and Ft.
 Jesup State Historic Site.
-In neighboring East Texas, other popular recreational areas include Lake Palestine and Lake Tyler.

 Near Many is Hodges Gardens State Park, which features 40 acres of manicured gardens, trails, RV facilities, and a fishing lake.
 It was originally developed designed and opened to the public in 1956 by oil and gas businessman A.J.
 Hodges.
 Today, this 700-acre masterpiece is operated by the Louisiana Office of State Parks.

 The Museum of West Louisiana is located at 803 South Third Street in the old Kansas City Southern (KCS) Railway depot built in 1916.
 The structure is listed on the National Registry of Historic Places.
 The museum was created in 1987 with the purpose of exhibiting and preserving items showing the culture and history of Vernon Parish and the west areas of Louisiana.